emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/intro.md

 ---

-This tutorial will guide you in setting up a Smart Contract development environment from the ground up and show you how to compile, test, and run your first Rust smart contract on Axion.
+This tutorial will guide you in setting up a Smart Contract development environment from the ground up and show you how to compile, test, and run your first Rust smart contract on Fermi.

 The example presented in this article is a simple smart contract that serves as a Counter, incrementing, decrementing, and returning the counter value.
 There is no previous Rust